-- a) be executed by the Initiator. - b) have the following input:

-the set of Key IDs of keys deactivated in Step 3.2.3.3.2;

-the set of Key IDs of keys deactivated in Step 3.2.3.3.2 transmitted to the Recipient;

-- NOTE The signaling uses the interface to the SLP as described in section 4. - d) execute the following:

-a Key Deactivation Command PDU as defined in 5.4.2.3 shall be created and transmitted to the Recipient using the interface specified in section 4.
+- a) be executed by the Initiator. - b) have the following input: the set of Key IDs of keys deactivated in Step 3.2.3.3.3.2; - c) have the following outputs: the set of Key IDs of keys deactivated in Step 3.2.3.3.3.2 transmitted to the Recipient; - NOTE The signaling uses the interface to the SLP as described in section 4. - d) execute the following: a Key Deactivation Command PDU as defined in 5.4.2.3 shall be created and transmitted to the Recipient using the interface specified in section 4.